opnfv/fuel/docs/release/scenarios/os-nosdn-onap-ha/os-nosdn-ovs-ha.rst

 References
 ==========

-For more information on the OPNFV Gambia release, please visit https://www.opnfv.org/software
+For more information on the OPNFV Hunter release, please visit https://www.opnfv.org/software
 For setup instructions visit the Auto Project at, https://wiki.opnfv.org/display/AUTO/Auto+Documentation